 My feet almost slipped; my feet almost slid out from under me.
 For I envied those who are proud, as I observed the prosperity of the wicked.
 For they suffer no pain. . .
 They mock and say evil things; they proudly threaten violence.
 They speak as if they rule in heaven, and lay claim to the earth.

-Whenever you find that you are walking with Asaph down the path of misery, you need to recalibrate your compass.
+Whenever you find that you are walking down a path of misery, you need to re-calibrate your compass.
 Instead of focusing primarily on your internals, you need to take an eternal perspective on life.
-This is what Asaph did to reorient his direction in life:
+This is how Asaph began to reorient his direction in life:

 When I tried to make sense of all this nonsense, it was troubling to me.
-When I finally looked beyond myself and quite beating myself down.
+When I finally looked beyond myself, and I quit beating myself down.
 I looked up to God and I entered His temple, and then I understood the destiny of the wicked (my paraphrase of Psalm 73:16-17).